algernon-A/PlopTheGrowables/README.md

 This mod adds a 'lock building level' toggle to the building info panel for growable buildings.
 Select this toggle to keep that building at the same level.

 Note that builing level-up progress within the current level will still show on the building's level up progress panel, but it will never reach the level required to upgrade to the next level.

+### Lock building levels when plopped (optional)
+Automatically applies level locking to any growable building that is manually placed (plopped) while this setting is active.

 ### Disable ALL building level changes (optional)
 This can be toggled in the mod's options panel (the default is **off**).
 When this is enabled all growable buildings will keep their current level, ensuring that they also keep their appearance.